-Clear blue skies, blinding white snow, packs of sled dogs, and the chance to watch the northern lights unfold in the night sky.
-These are some of the experiences awaiting you on a winter trip to Kangerlussuaq and Sisimiut.
+Clear blue skies, piercing white snow, packs of sled dogs, and a chance to watch the northern lights unfold in the night sky.
+This tour gives you a multitude of possibilities to create an amazing Arctic winter adventure!

 Kangerlussuaq at the Greenland Ice Sheet

-You will spend the first two days in Kangerlussuaq.
-This white ice desert is an impressive experience, and the tour is led by an informative guide.
-Musk oxen and reindeer are other typical features of the landscape, and if you are lucky, you might get to see some of these Arctic animals in their natural habitat.
+You spend the first two days in Kangerlussuaq.
+Situated in a white ice desert your experience of Arctic winter will be impressive.
+Free-roaming musk oxen and reindeer are other typical features of the landscape, and if you are lucky, you might get to see some of these Arctic animals in their natural habitat.

 Arctic Adventure in Sisimiut

-The journey continues to Sisimiut, where you will spend the next five days.
-This picturesque town lies north of the Polar Circle.
-It is the northernmost town in Greenland to have an ice-free harbor throughout the winter season, and, at the same, it is the southernmost town to have sled dogs.
-With 5,500 inhabitants, Sisimiut is Greenland’s second largest town.
-Here you will meet Greenlanders running traditional businesses, including fishing and hunting, while young students study to become Arctic engineers.
+The journey continues to Sisimiut, where you spend the next five days.
+This picturesque town lies just inside the Polar Circle.
+It is the northernmost town in Greenland to have an ice-free harbor throughout the winter season, and, at the same time, it is the southernmost town to have sled dogs.
+With 5,500 inhabitants, Sisimiut is Greenland’s second largest town and boasts an interesting mix of businesses, including fishing and hunting using dog sleds, while young people study to become Arctic engineers.

 Dog sledding and northern lights